Getac's Next Generation ZX10 is the Lightest 10-Inch Fully Rugged Tablet Currently Available on The Market

 - Getac's next generation ZX10 10-inch fully rugged Android tablet builds on the popularity of its predecessor, combining AI-ready performance and fully rugged reliability in a sleek and compact design.

-- Weighing just 906 grams, the new ZX10 is the lightest 10-inch fully rugged tablet currently available on the market1
+- Weighing just 906 grams, the new ZX10 is the lightest 10-inch fully rugged tablet currently available on the market[1]

 - The new ZX10 is fully compatible with Getac's Essentials Suite of powerful software solutions, designed to help organisations maximise productivity across their entire operation.